notional-finance/contracts-v2/WHITEPAPER.md

 Furthermore, we will also discuss general technical architecture improvements that will make future development and upgrades to Notional V2 more robust.

-For a review of Notional concepts, please refer to the Notional V1 Whitepaper.
+For a review of Notional concepts, please refer to the [Notional V1 Whitepaper](https://docs.notional.finance/developers/whitepaper/whitepaper).

+A less technical guide to Notional V2 is available [here](https://docs.notional.finance/notional-v2).

 ## Liquidity Curve Changes